Skiing in Poiana Brasov

-Lift passes remain relatively inexpensive (140 lei per day for adults, 80 lei for children), but there are also cheaper lift-passes vaild for four hours (enough to ski more or less the whole resort).
-You can buy them at the gondola station or at the cable car.
+Lift passes remain relatively inexpensive (145 lei per day for adults, 80 lei for children), but there are also cheaper lift-passes vaild for four hours (enough to ski more or less the whole resort).
+You can buy lift passes at the gondola station or at the cable car.

 You can view a Poiana Brasov piste map here.